Nacionalismo: Ideology

 Nacionalismo supported a "return to tradition, to the past, to sentiments authentically Argentine, ... [to] the reintegration of the nation with these essential values"; these essential values included Roman Catholicism, claiming that to the Church "the Nation should be linked as the body to the soul".
 Nacionalismo opposed secular education, accusing it of being "Masonic laicism", and supported clerical control of education.

 Nacionalismo based its twin policy of opposition to liberalism and socialism, which it combined with its promotion of social justice, on the papal encyclicals of 1891 (Rerum novarum) and 1931 (Quadragesimo anno).
 Nacionalismo supported improving relations between the social classes to achieve the Catholic ideal of an organic, "harmonious" society.

+History of ideology

+If the nationalists had reached the 1930 coup without a defined ideology, throughout the 1930s they formalized their ideas and their programme for political action and government.
+They adopted corporatism, reaffirmed the reasons for their contempt for party politics and democracy, and shaped the other concepts that defined their thought.

+All these groups exalted youth, energy and masculinity; the role of women in the society they aspired to create was highly subordinate, limited to keeping the home and family functioning.
+They were, almost without exception, fanatical Catholics, who aspired to a strong government elected by the corporations and attacked Congress.
+Their proposals supported a certain degree of statism, upheld corporatism and proclaimed a return to the traditions that preceded the liberal triumph, which they placed in the mid-19th century.
+Unlike almost all previous generations since Independence, they claimed Spain as a source of civilization and opposed the dogma of indefinite progress based on scientism.